makke/Circular-Buffer-Chat/README.md

 No, this is good as it is.
 A Circular Buffer is pretty simple in high-level languages.
 I would like to expand the front end a bit to make it more clear.
 Perhaps in a future version.

+* Why only 80 characters?

+Because the point is not for this to be a chat for long messages.
+If you want longer, then just change the MSG_LENGTH JavaScript constant.

 ## Other Future Development Ideas

 * More visual front end